Flake Ice for Food Processing Industry: Dairy

 How is Flake Ice Used in the Dairy Industry?

-In the dairy industry, flake ice is primarily used in the icing of the delivery trucks when refrigerated truck use is not practical.
+Flake ice for dairy processing is primarily used in the icing of the delivery trucks when refrigerated truck use is not practical.
 “Practicality” could lie in the fact that climate conditions dictate refrigerated trucks are not necessary year-round or from a mechanical maintenance point of view.
 Perhaps the greatest use in dairies is in the processing of cheese.
-During the process, heat is removed from Cheese balls by submersing them in Ice-water bath for quick efficient cooling.
+During the cheese manufacturing process, heat is removed from Cheese balls by submersing them in Ice-water bath for quick efficient cooling.

 Howe Ice Flakers Used by Dairies Across the Globe